SONIC-O1: A Real-World Benchmark for Evaluating Multimodal Large Language Models on Audio-Video Understanding: SONIC-O1: Dataset and Benchmark Design

 \subsection{Evaluation Suite}

-We release a full evaluation suite.
-While existing audio–video benchmarks (Table~\ref{tab:videoqa-coverage}) often provide limited datasets and evaluation scripts, they are not always designed to scale as new MLLMs, interaction formats, and task variants emerge.
-To address this, we release an extensible SONIC-O1 evaluation suite that offers a unified framework for models operating on direct audio–video inputs, with consistent segmenting and sampling policies for long videos.
-The suite modularizes the pipeline into data loading, inference, and metric computation, supporting both commercial and open-source MLLMs across heterogeneous API formats.
-This design lowers the barrier to adoption and provides a practical foundation for reproducible evaluation and future community extensions.
+We release an extensible evaluation suite offering a unified framework for models operating on direct audio-video inputs, with consistent segmenting and sampling policies for long videos.
+This benchmark is designed to scale as new MLLMs, interaction formats, and task variants emerge, modularizing the pipeline into data loading, inference, and metric computation across heterogeneous commercial and open-source API formats, lowering the barrier to adoption and supporting reproducible evaluation and future community extensions.